mikependon/RepoDB.NET/pages/classes/parameter.md

 ## Parameter

-This class is used to handle an information for the purpose of `DbCommand` parameter construction.
+This class is used to handle the necesasry information when constructing a data parameter.
 It is used by both [QueryGroup](/class/querygroup) and [QueryField](/class/queryfield) objects to manage all the parameters creation.
 It is a very direct class and is doing nothing at all.

 > Internally, the library is using this class as an entries for creating `DbParameter` objects.